Ethical dualism: Christianity

 Christianity also presents some kind of relation to the concept of ethical dualism, as it built on some Zoroastrianized Jewish concepts.
 For example, the Prologue to the Gospel of John contains many elements of ethical dualism, such as the light/darkness metaphor:

 Also, the figure of Satan is considered by some scholars to be quite similar to the Zoroastrian Ahriman, representing the "Adversary", the evil spirit who chose to do evil and who corrupts people and the physical world.
 However, unlike Zoroastrianism, Christian theology does not consider Satan, the Devil, to be original or ultimate like Ahriman, he is instead a deteriorated creature who corrupts people into committing evil, in line with the Christian rejection of any second eternal being coexistent with God.

 Practical actualizations in history

-Throughout history, the interpretation of events and situation from a perspective of ethical dualism has targeted different groups of people who are regarded as the perpetrators of evil in the world, such as the nobility, the Jews, the bourgeoisie, the corporate elite, and many others.
+Throughout history, the interpretation of events from a perspective of ethical dualism has targeted different groups of people who are regarded as the perpetrators of evil in the world, such as the nobility, the bourgeoisie, the corporate elite, or Jewish people.

-All these cases were and are characterized by a situation of injustice, which pushed people belonging to a certain group to associate and link such injustice entirely on the group which is perceived to have caused it, thereby leading to a situation of extreme social polarization, where dialogue between groups becomes stiff or impossible.
+Usually these cases are associated with injustice, with people of a certain group blaming this injustice entirely on the group which is perceived to have caused it, leading to a situation of social polarization where dialogue between groups becomes stiff or impossible.